If you stop to think about it, how often are people searching for the exact thing you target in your Google PPC campaign?

 Another added benefit of Dynamic Search Ads is that they can show up for keywords with a low search volume.
 This helps you catch some of those searches that aren’t being targeted by text campaigns.

-Unfortunately, Dynamic Search Ads are not a perfect system yet and there are a few cons nestled in there amongst the good.
+Unfortunately, Dynamic Search Ads are not a perfect system yet and there are a few cons nestled in there among the good.

 For one thing, the dynamic headlines and the ad copy don’t always match up.
 It all depends on what the search was for and how it pertains to your page.